ramnathv/slidify/README.md

 ### Syntax Highlighters ###

 Syntax highlighting is powered by open source highlighters.
-I would like to than the authors of these tools.
+I would like to thank the authors of these tools.

   Highighter | Author  | License
  --------- | ------- | -------